book-worm/bookmark/README.md

 * refactor server side controllers to have a utils file
 * grab top rated read books to create favorites section
 * setup local heroku web environment so that it uses the correct env. variables and callback.
+* If you want a diagram of the file system, ask Fawn and she'll email it to you.

+## jQuery plugin
+We began to look into implementing the BookBlock jQuery plugin to get a page flipping effect when someone "flips" a potential match.
+(We also imagined a bookmarking effect for bookmarking.)
+You can read up on the plugin here: http://tympanus.net/Development/BookBlock/index.html
+Note that the js and css bookblock files are already in client/lib and in the index.html, but additional components may need to be inserted.
+There is also commented out code in the index.html for testing the jQuery plugin.

+### Issues
+* Bower vs Heroku:
+Note that bower was originally used to dl angular and jquery but it wouldn't deploy correctly, so we hard coded them into the html.
+However, the HIR Sarah advised us that what we need to do is use a .bowerrc file and add a bower script to the npm start script.
+We've done these things, but the cdn in the index needs to be switched to a relative path in the root folder, and then tested.